apache/nuttx/configs/stm3210e-eval/README.txt

   detailed PLUS some special instructions that you will need to follow if you are building a Cortex-M3 toolchain for Cygwin under Windows.

+DFU
+^^^

+  The linker files in these projects assume that you will be loading code using STMicro built in USB DFU loader.
+In this case, the code will not be positioned at the beginning of FLASH (0x80000000) but will be offset to 0x08030000.
+If you need to change that origin, you will need to edit the file(s) ld.script for each configuration.

 STM3210E-EVAL-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^